 Advanced Primary Care Leadership

 All residents benefit from training in advanced primary care practices.
-Our Lowry and A.F.
-Williams clinics are recognized as Level 3 Patient-Centered Medical Homes by the National Committee for Quality Assurance (NCQA).
+Our residency is known for training leaders in primary care redesign.
 A.F.
 Williams’ Primary Care Redesign model was featured in the New England Journal of Medicine for its promise in preventing physician burnout and in the Annals of Family Medicine for its impact on quality measures.

 Since 2013, we have had a formal curriculum in advanced primary care.
 In addition to their clinical experiences, residents take part in two month-long rotations where they dive into various practice transformation topics so that they graduate with a strong understanding of the healthcare system, how to innovate within it, and how to advocate for change in areas where the current system fails.
 We believe these experiences prepare our graduates to be leaders in their field.